Artist Robin Ruggiero's Dinosaurs A Delight At Allaire State Park

 WALL TOWNSHIP, N.J.
 (CBSNewYork) — Prehistoric figures started popping up in the woods in Wall Township.

-The artist was a mystery, until recently.READ MORE: 1 Year After George Floyd's Death, Calls For Police Reform Continue At Local And National Level
+The artist was a mystery, until recently.READ MORE: Explanation Of How Ranked Choice Voting Works

 As CBS2’s Meg Baker reported, deep in Allaire State Park, dinosaurs started coming to life — made of twigs, twine, and even some bones.